 This is an alarming study and that alone would make me very cautious about recommending VLCs in any form.

 Will the BSD be effective for those who need it the most?

 Are people with lifestyle-induced insulin resistance/type 2 diabetes going to be motivated to follow such a restrictive diet?
-It’s a well-known phenomenon that people who most need to lose weight are often the ones most unlikely to follow a regime.
 In my experience the best “dieters” are the ones who need it the least.
+As in, those who have a healthy, or unhealthily low, BMI are the ones who perpetually attempt calorie-restrictive diets.
 This is backed up with sound evidence that it’s usually individuals who are under or of normal weight who are more motivated to follow a weight-loss regime than overweight people.

 As I found with the 5:2 diet, I only got requests to evaluate the programme from people who didn’t need to lose weight.

 The BSD’s publicity tour in Australian kicked off with an appearance on Insight, with an entire programme dedicated to the regime.
 Notably the two audience members on the diet alluded to how difficult (and joyless) they found following it.

 Mosley emphasised that most people would need to stay on the diet for more than eight weeks to reach their ideal weight.
 I have serious doubts that people in the target demographic for this regime are likely to have enough motivation needed for such an extreme undertaking.